doga/doc-server/README.md

 These Gemini capsules are running on doc-server:

-- __Qworum JSdoc server__: `gemini://qworum-jdoc.ddns.net/`
+- __Qworum JSDoc server__: `gemini://qworum-jdoc.ddns.net/`

-Send a pull request to add your doc-server capsule here.
+To add your doc-server capsule here, simply send a pull request.

 ∎